 Boucerosia campanulata, Boucerosia lasiantha, Boucerosia umbellata, Caralluma campanulata, Caralluma lasiantha, Desmidorchis umbellata, Stapelia callamulia, Stapelia umbellata

-Caralluma umbellata is an erect, succulent plant up to 12 inches (30 cm) tall, with flowers in terminal umbels.
-The stems and branches are green and 4-angled.
-The leaves are borne along the angles, falling off and leaving scars.
-They are asymmetric, long-pointed and with narrowed base.
-The flowers are purple with cross stripes and borne in terminal umbel.
-The fruit is a cylindrical seedpod, green, with small, dark spot, hooked at apex and paired.
-The seed are flattened, broadly margined, with silky, white hairs.
+Caralluma umbellata is an attractive succulent with erect, branched stems and flowers arranged in terminal umbels.
+It grows up to 12 inches (30 cm) tall.
+Stems and branches are green and 4-angled.
+Leaves are borne along the angles, falling off and leaving scars.
+They are asymmetric, long-pointed, and with a narrowed base.
+Flowers are purple with cross stripes.
+Fruits are cylindrical seedpods, green with small dark spots, hooked at the apex and paired.
+Seeds are flattened, broadly margined, with silky white hairs.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).